Randor3/filmshots/content/_index.md

 title: "Welcome to Filmshots"
 ---

-## About the App
+## About Filmshots

-**Filmshots** is a tool for film lovers.
-Whether you're tracking shots, capturing favorite moments, or blogging about cinema — this is your place.
+Filmshots is an app where film lovers can...

-We’re building it to be:
+We’re building a platform to catalog, discuss, and highlight the most powerful shots in film.

-- Simple and clean
-- Designed for cinephiles
-- Blogging- and gallery-friendly

 ---

-## What You Can Expect

-Filmshots will let users:

-- Create posts with stills, notes, and timestamps
-- Organize by film, director, or style
-- Share beautiful layouts with others

----

-## Behind the Scenes

-This is a work in progress — built with love using [Hugo](https://gohugo.io) and open-source tools.
-Updates coming soon!
+## Our Vision

+Capture what matters.
+Frame by frame.